yykids/RDS-FOR-SQLSERVER/en/console-guide.md

 ## Database Security Groups

-From the Database Security Groups tab, database security group can be created or deleted.
+From the Database Security Groups tab, a database security group can be created or deleted.
 It is also possible to add, modify, or delete policy for each group.
 For more details on database security groups, see [Database Access](./database-connection).

 ### Creating Database Security Groups